 - Step 4: The Abomasum, where the food is finally digested, similar to what happens in a human stomach.

-I'm including any changes that I make to them to meet my requirements.
-We eat a whole-foods, unprocessed diet - so you'll see my changes!
+I'm including any changes that I make to the meals to meet my family's requirements.
+We eat a whole-foods, unprocessed diet - so you'll see my (easy) changes!
 Don't forget to double or triple the recipes as you see fit for your family.
-(We are a family of 6, but the kids are all between 7months and 7 years old.)

 Go ahead and start stocking your freezer for when that baby arrives.
 Dinner will be one less thing you need to worry about!

-BBQ Chicken and Potatoes: My kids dislike sweet potatoes, so I sub in red potatoes and use all dark meat chicken.
+My kids dislike sweet potatoes, so I sub in red potatoes and use all dark meat chicken (skinless, boneless, organic thighs at Costco are budget-friendly!).
 I use all-purpose gluten-free flour and toss in any extra veggies I have lying around.

-Tuscan Chicken and Pasta: You can make pasta or rice the day of, whichever you prefer.
-I love to add 2 cups of English Peas the last 30 minutes on the crockpot.
+You can make pasta or rice the day of, whichever you prefer.
+I love to add 2 cups of English Peas the last 20-30 minutes in the crockpot.

-Fajitas: I use about 3lbs of boneless chicken thighs (or skirt steak) combine with a jar of organic salsa and sliced peppers/onions.
-It all freezes together and then is tossed in the crockpot on low for 4-5 hours.
+I use about 3lbs of boneless chicken thighs (or skirt steak - or both) combined with a jar of organic salsa and sliced peppers/onions.
+It all freezes together and then is tossed in the crockpot on low for 3-4 hours.
 I add black beans (canned, organic) the last 30 minutes and chop fresh lettuce, peppers, avocado, tomato, and any other toppings we are craving!
-Don't forget your tortillas! (leftovers= nachos, salads, or quesadillas)
+Don't forget your tortillas! (leftovers= fajita pizza, nachos, salads, or quesadillas)